 You can find Texas Hatters today in Lockhart, Texas, run by Manny’s daughter Joella and her husband David.
 I highly recommend them.
 I have purchased several hats from them, and they are happy to make a hat for you just like Stevie’s, custom fit for you.

 In March 1985 Stevie and Double Trouble played a concert at Manor Downs outside Austin, sponsored by the University of Texas Alumni Association called the Texas Cowboys, the show benefiting handicapped children.
 It was the Texas Cowboys’ tradition to present a black cowboy hat and a scarf to the artists who played.
 In Stevie’s case, they went to the trouble to have Texas Hatters make a hat to Stevie’s specifications.
 The inside leather band is stamped, “To Stevie Ray Vaughan from the Texas Cowboys.”
-The images below are still frame captures from a poor quality audience video of Stevie receiving the hat, and wearing it for his encores instead of the straw hat he had worn during his main set.
+The images below are still frames captured from a poor quality audience video of Stevie receiving the hat, and wearing it for his encores instead of the straw hat he had worn during his main set.
 He even moved the feather from the straw hat to the black hat.
 This is the hat pictured at the top of the page.

 There are various stories told about how Stevie came to wear this style of hat.
 He had worn “newsboy” flat caps, knitted caps and western hats before he settled on the Plateau.
 Stevie’s roadie Cutter Brandenburg said Lenny had a cheap hat of a similar style that Stevie started wearing.
 It is very possible he had seen photos of Jimi Hendrix wearing that style, and Stevie was very influenced by Hendrix.
 In the 1970’s, Stevie occasionally did not wear a hat!